dhmunro/dudley/README.md

     g.xyz = f8[IMAX, 3]  # declare an IMAX-by-3 f8 array xyz

-A Param object also supports addition on the right to a (small) integer, in order to specify a dimension a few shorter or longer than the parameter value::
+A Param object also supports addition on the right by a (small) integer, in order to specify a dimension a few shorter or longer than the parameter value::